dream-faster/fold/docs/cross-validation.md

 # What?

-With Continuous Validation, you take an existing time series, and:
+With Time Series Cross Validation, you take an existing time series, and:
 - Train a model
 - Evaluate the model on the next `n` steps
 - Continue updating the model with the new data you just used for inference